Skip to content

 Why Speed Matters for Court-Ordered Life Insurance

 Unlike voluntary planning, court-ordered life insurance often comes with deadlines.
-Missing those deadlines can result in legal consequences, including contempt of court or delays in finalizing agreements.
+Missing those deadlines can lead to legal problems, delays in finalizing agreements, or even contempt issues depending on the circumstances.
+That’s why speed isn’t a luxury in these cases—it’s part of the requirement.

 Courts do not control underwriting—insurance companies do.
-Approval and pricing are based on age, health, build, medical history, and lifestyle factors, not legal status.
+Approval and pricing are based on age, health, build, medical history, medications, and lifestyle, not the fact that a judge ordered the policy.
+That can surprise people.
+A court order is a legal requirement, but the carrier still evaluates risk the same way they would for any applicant.

 Estimating the Right Coverage Amount

-Estimate coverage needs based on income and obligations.
-Final amounts should align with court requirements.
+Estimate coverage and pricing quickly.
+Final amounts should align with court requirements and your agreement.

 Term vs. Permanent Life Insurance for Court Orders